nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_CREATE_ANIMAL.md

 In this chapter, you will write code to support the POST method of HTTP.
 From Postman, you will POST a new object to your Python server.
 That object will be converted from a string into a Python dictionary, and then added to the `ANIMALS` list in the `animals/request.py` module.

+## Learning Objectives

+* You should be able to import the `json` package into a module.
+* You should be able to explain the purpose of the POST method in HTTP.
+* You should be able to explain what part of the HTTP request contains the stringified JSON data.
+* You should be able to explain what the `json.loads()` method does.
+* You should be able to explain what the `201` HTTP status code means.
+* You should be able to explain what array index `-1` means in a Python list.
+* You should be able to implement and explain the use of the `append()` method on Python lists.

 ## Using the Built-in JSON package

 First, import the `json` package in the Python Standard Libary (_stlib_) at the top of the main module.